Main Content

 plotPartialDependenceCreate partial dependence plot (PDP) and individual conditional expectation (ICE) plots

-predictPredict responses using ensemble of regression models
+predictPredict responses using regression ensemble model

 predictorImportanceEstimates of predictor importance for regression ensemble of decision trees

-regularizeFind optimal weights for learners in regression ensemble model
+regularizeFind optimal weights for learners in regression ensemble

 removeLearnersRemove members of compact regression ensemble